 The world’s fastest and highest-flying

 This particular Lockheed M-21 Blackbird is the sole survivor of its type.
 It is still the world’s fastest and highest-flying air-breathing production aircraft, the Blackbird series has cruising speeds of more than Mach 3 and the ability to fly at over 25,500 m (85,000 feet).

-Pretty impressive for planes conceived almost 50 years ago.
-This one, built in 1963, has an interesting history including the CIA and drones.
+It’s pretty impressive for planes conceived almost 50 years ago.
+This one, built in 1963, has an interesting history, including the CIA and drones.
 Read more about it here.

 A human-powered plane